SCCapstone/ColumbiaExplorer-AboutUs/README.md

 ## [Amani Khawaja](https://github.com/ameskhawaja)

 Amani is a senior majoring in Computer Engineering and graduating in May, 2019.
 She chose a start-up project to push herself outside of her comfort zone and design/build a mobile application.
 Favorite moment of developing Columbia Explorer: coding with her group and debugging.
-Follow her [LinkedIn](www.linkedin.com/in/amanikhawaja)
+Follow her on [LinkedIn](www.linkedin.com/in/amanikhawaja)

 ## [Donyelle Wallace](https://github.com/donyelle2011)

 Donyelle is a senior majoring in Computer Engineering and graduating in December, 2019.
 Donyelle enjoys coding and learning in new coding environments.
 Her favorite programming language is Python and wants a career in hardware engineering.
-Foller her [LinkedIn](www.linkedin.com/in/donyelle-monique--wallace-15336112a)
+Foller her on [LinkedIn](www.linkedin.com/in/donyelle-monique--wallace-15336112a)

 Click our names to follow our github accounts!